BilboTheHobbyist/AutumnJ-community-library-rails/README.md

 ## Purpose

-Just a French translation of the original project.
+Just a French translation of the original project, with gem versions bumped up.

 ## Usage